There is no doubt that AI is disrupting the way we create and trust digital content.

 If at least 40% of the submission is human input, then they have at least sanity checked the content to make sure they’re comfortable with the submission.

 Do 100% human submissions carry more weight?
-That is up to you, but I don’t think that is necessarily fair judgement.
+That is up to you, but I don’t think that is necessarily fair judgment.

 Using AI along with increased intelligence where it has been used and in what quantity offers you as an organizer a better chance at choosing the right sessions.